Mindfulness: Is This Buzzword All It’s Cracked Up To Be?

 Try a “changing seasons” experiment, now’s the perfect time!
 Pick a place you pass by frequently…maybe it’s a section of your yard, a path you walk with your dog, or a street you take to get to work.
 Notice what you see….movement, plant-life, how many colors, what are the smells?
 Each time you pass by this chosen place notice the changes that you see throughout the month of April.
 Notice the colors changing, new plant life budding, change in the air, temperature, smell, etc. Maybe even take photos of the changes that you see.
 This experiment might help remind you that life is happening right this second and it’s important to notice it…because life will keep on happening, it doesn’t wait for us to pay attention.

 Okay so in the end, after reading up on mindfulness, I’ve decided it’s not a total snooze but the complete opposite.
-Mindfulness (really though, I wish there was another word because the trendiness of it reminds me of the sun-dried tomato craze of the late 90’s) aims to enliven our senses and wake us up from our stupor…it invites the richness and abundance of life into our ordinary day so that we no longer need to “get through” until whatever future event in order to feel a sense of peace and contentment.
+Mindfulness (really though, I wish there was another word because the trendiness of it reminds me of the sun-dried tomato craze of the late 90’s) aims to enliven our senses and wake us up from our stupor…it invites the richness and abundance of life into our ordinary day so that we no longer need to “get through” until some future event in order to feel a sense of peace and contentment.

 It invites us to explore what is without judgment, with our full attention, and to experience life on purpose…how utterly refreshing.